 "The analytical lessons I learned doing physics research were crucial in developing the systematical tools I use for analyzing financial markets."

-Bryce Beverlin II (UMN Physics PhD)
+Bryce Beverlin II (Physics PhD)

 Founder of Quench Medical, St. Paul, MN